Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 Any referendum will start here.
 The question and all answer options are set and final.
 Also, the start of the referendum, the start of the holding phase and the end of the referendum are set.
 Each referendum has a unique 256-bit hash as a unique identifier, which can be used to share the vote.

 Referenda are neither automatically added to all nodes, nor are they broadcasted on the network.
 Instead, any node might give its users (or the owner only) the option to manually add referenda to track.
-Therefore the creation of a referendum should set the voting start at least a few days into the future and make sure there are enough nodes that tally up the votes.
+Therefore the creation of a referendum should set the start of a vote at least a few days into the future and make sure there are enough nodes that tally up the votes.
 Referenda can only be added to nodes during this phase.

 ### Commencing